Posts Tagged ‘ L is for ’

 November 25, 2022

 A last is the model that shoes are made on.
 The term “last” refers to a three-dimensional mold or form used in the footwear manufacturing process.
 It serves as a template or model around which shoes are constructed.
 The last determines the size, shape, and fit of the shoe.
-Here are some key points about […]
+Size and Fit: Lasts are available […]

 Tags: